THD-autonomous-system/ros-2023-thd/README.md

 Next will begin the process of building.
 If the process ends incorrectly or with an error, you must start building again.

 But if you can't end the process correctly even after several uploads, open the Dockerfile with a text editor and comment out lines 59 and 61.

+### 4. Run Docker

+To execute the docker container use command:

+    sudo ./run_docker.sh
+Or if you have an Nvidida video card:

+    sudo ./run_docker.sh -n

+If you need additional terminal inside of the Docker open new windows in the terminal (Ctrl+Shift+T) and use command

+    sudo ./into_docker.sh